maxsv0/sitograph/README.md

 chmod +x sitograph/mysqlcreate.sh
 sitograph/mysqlcreate.sh root rootpassword sitograph
 ```
+mysqlcreate.sh will create new database and user and grant all permissions for this DB

-First two arguments are username and password to connect to MySQL
+* First two arguments are username and password to connect to MySQL
-Third argument is a name of database to create
+* Third argument is a name of database to create
-Fouth argument is a password for a user.
+* Fouth argument is a password for a user.
 Leave blank to generate new password